-Bernstein, P., 2005, Capital Ideas: The Improbable Origins of Modern Wall Street.
-John Wiley and Sons, New York.

-This book gives an informal and historical account of the development of many of the models we treat in class.
-Great reading for all students in this course.

-2. Ruppert, D., 2011, Statistics and Data Analysis for Financial Engineering.
+- 1. Bernstein, P., 2005, Capital Ideas: The Improbable Origins of Modern Wall Street.
+John Wiley and Sons, New York. - This book gives an informal and historical account of the development of many of the models we treat in class.
+Great reading for all students in this course. - 2.
+Lai, T. L., and Peng, H., 2008, Statistical Models and Methods fo Financial Markets.
+Springer, New York. - 3.
+Ruppert, D., 2011, Statistics and Data Analysis for Financial Engineering.
 Springer, New York.

-This is book contains much of the material in our textbook.
+These books contain much of the material in our textbook.
 In many instances, however, the treatment is more advanced.

-3. Campbell, J., Lo, A., and MacKinlay, A. C., 1997, The Econometrics of Financial Markets.
+4. Campbell, J., Lo, A., and MacKinlay, A. C., 1997, The Econometrics of Financial Markets.
 Princeton University Press, Princeton, New Jersey.